 Withdrawals may be the more important measure.
 Comparisons of the IR formulations did not show a significant difference when comparing tolterodine 2mg twice daily to oxybutynin 5mg twice daily, but oxybutynin 5mg three times daily did result in significantly more withdrawals due to adverse events.
 The studies of comparing the ER versus IR formulations of each drug did not show a significant difference in the withdrawal rate.
+In a single study, tolterodine ER resulted in fewer withdrawals due to adverse events than oxybutynin IR.
+However, this study reported unusually high rates of dry mouth in the oxybutynin group.

 The study comparing oxybutynin ER to tolterodine IR did not find a difference in withdrawal rate, even though the difference in overall adverse events and dry mouth was statistically significant.
-The one study comparing the ER formulations reported a statistically significant difference in withdrawals due to adverse events, favoring tolterodine.
-Since both of these studies have some concerning methodological problems, the results must be interpreted carefully.
+Since this studies has some concerning methodological problems, the results must be interpreted carefully.
+The larger, randomized controlled trial of the two ER formulations found no difference in withdrawal rates, though a smaller study reported a statistically significant difference in withdrawals due to adverse events, favoring tolterodine.
+Since this studies has some concerning methodological problems, the results must be interpreted carefully.